 One of the people we were talking to, turned out to be the caretaker of the herb-garden just behind the rest house.
 It is an important site because although most people are not aware of it, this region is rich in various exotic herbs that are used in medicines and drugs.
 These ingredients eventually find their way to the products of many big pharma companies.
 Even during my first visit to the Sach Pass in 2012, I’d met a person who claimed to be a trader in such herbs.
 I unfortunately never asked his name but the caretaker took us through the small but rich garden where they had been growing various types of herbs, capable of curing various illnesses.
 Only two local women were working there at that time.
 I guess these are mostly wild herbs that did not take much effort to maintain but priceless in terms of medicinal properties.
 He even told us the names and usage of many of them but sadly I could not remember any.

 After that we decided to explore the upward slopes above the garden, trying to reach the small peak overlooking the village.
 I’d actually done that before so felt a bit lethargic and gave up while my companions managed to reach the top.
-Instead, I walked around at a lower level and photographed a Pepsi Can for no apparent reason.

 The return bus was apparently late.
 So, we decided to take a walk till Tundroo village, while taking photographs all along.
 This was the stretch and this was the time when I got the best photographs last year.
 Even this time, we were not disappointed.
 The fields on the vast slopes were at the peak of the cultivating season (Not much can be grown during the harsh winter).
 As the work was in progress, these slopes were showing some curious patterns.
 I think someone looking at them from the space will mistake them for alien signs.